 Inclusion of Personal Details

-The criteria for personal details is another point of international discrepancy.
+The criteria for personal details is another point of discrepancy.
 Adding information such as nationality, marital status or age can be anything from essential to unlawful.
 The US, UK and Australia have strict anti-discrimination and privacy laws, making it illegal for employers to discriminate against applications based on origin, age, religious beliefs, sexuality, marital status, pregnancy status, disability or race.
-Due to these anti-discriminatory laws, it can also be seen as unfavorable to include these details at one’s own discretion.
+Due to these anti-discriminatory laws, it can also be seen as unfavourable to include these details at one’s own discretion.
 The alleged implication is the candidate views their own personal details (such as nationality) as an advantage, and thereby holds discriminatory beliefs themselves.

 As for the majority of Europe (excluding the UK), the inclusion of these details is often expected by employers.
 Most countries in both Northern Europe (including Finland and Sweden) plus Southern Europe (including France and Italy) request personal details including age, marital status and often, nationality.
 In some parts of Europe, including Germany, the inclusion of personal information is starting to be viewed as non-essential, although the inclusion of such information is still widely practised.

 As with personal information, the UK, Australia and the US see the inclusion of a photo as an opportunity for the employer to unfairly discriminate between candidates, not only based on looks, but also on age, nationality and gender.
 It is also a common belief that including a photo is literally a “waste of space” which could be used to highlight more important qualities.
-The inclusion of a photo is even perceived to have an unfavorable effect, as employers are conscientious not to take visual aspects into account.
+The inclusion of a photo is even perceived to have an unfavourable effect, as employers are conscientious not to take visual aspects into account.

-By contrast, the majority of Europe (excluding the UK, the Netherlands and Sweden) do typically favor the inclusion of a photograph.
+By contrast, the majority of Europe (excluding the UK, the Netherlands and Sweden) do typically favour the inclusion of a photograph.
 Although in some European countries (including Germany), privacy laws prohibit employers from requesting a photo, it is still expected that the candidate will add one at their own discretion.
-A passport-sized color photo is most commonly used.
+A passport-sized colour photo is most commonly used.
 The photo is viewed as another aspect to display professionalism (through formal business attire) and add a personal touch to the application.